jamesccupps/jamesccupps.github.io/PROTOCOL.md

 These two mechanisms serve different purposes.
 The UDP/10001 beacon announces existence; the TCP EPing maintains an active session.

 **Note on documented multicast defaults**: vendor configuration tools reference `234.5.6.7` as the multicast group address and UDP `8` as the multicast port.
-The values consistently seen in operation are `233.89.188.1` on UDP `10001`.
-The likely explanation is that the documented "UDP port 8" is a transcription artifact in vendor literature.
-Implementers SHOULD treat both addresses (`234.5.6.7` and `233.89.188.1`) and both ports (`8` and `10001`) as candidates, and accept them as configurable per site. **`233.89.188.1`:`10001` is the value used by all deployments documented in this specification.**
+The values used by deployed panels are `233.89.188.1` on UDP `10001`; the "UDP port 8" value appears to be a transcription artifact in vendor literature.
+Implementers SHOULD accept both addresses (`234.5.6.7` and `233.89.188.1`) and both ports (`8` and `10001`) as configurable per site, and SHOULD default to `233.89.188.1` on UDP `10001`.

 ### 13.2 EPing Protocol (TCP Heartbeat)